 HomeNew TestamentMatthew

-A chiasm is a literary structure where the themes of the first section of a passage are repeated in reverse order in the second.
-Typically whatever is in the center of the chiasm is what is being emphasized. https://www.howthebiblefitstogether.org/files/MattChiasmAppendix.pdf
+A chiasm is a literary structure where the words or themes of the first section of a passage are repeated in reverse order in the second.
+The center of the chiasm is typically the climax of the passage.
+In Matthew 2:1-11,the center and climax is Matthew 2:6, 'AND YOU, BETHLEHEM, LAND OF JUDAH, ARE BY

 The Chiasm of Matthew 26:17-20